metaplex-foundation/developer-hub/src/pages/core-candy-machine/update.md

 ## Wrapping and unwrapping Candy Guard accounts manually

-So far we’ve managed both Core Candy Machine and Candy Guard accounts together because that makes the most sense for most projects.
+So far we’ve managed both Core Candy Machine and Core Candy Guard accounts together because that makes the most sense for most projects.

-However, it is important to note that Core Candy Machines and Candy Guards can be created and associated in different steps, even using our SDKs.
+However, it is important to note that Core Candy Machines and Core Candy Guards can be created and associated in different steps, even using our SDKs.

 You will first need to create the two accounts separately and associate/dissociate them manually.